Phoenix-ComputerCraft/phoenix-computercraft.github.io/_posts/2022-08-25-announcing-public-alpha.md

 I understand that putting much of the OS behind a paywall will disappoint people.
 I'm doing this because I will not have as much time to work on Phoenix after this; and knowing I have supporters will help motivate me to speed up development. ~~(Also because I like money :P.)~~ If I ever come to a point where I cannot continue development on Phoenix, I promise to open-source all of the code at that point for anyone to download and use.

+*Update 2022-08-29:* For the record, I plan to keep all components that are built for CraftOS open-source.
+This includes pxboot right now, and CCKit2's (the UI library apps will be built with) platform-independent and CraftOS-specific code will be open as well (whereas the Phoenix-specific code, such as the linking code to the window manager, will be closed).

 -----

 All documentation for Phoenix will be available on the official website at https://phoenix.madefor.cc as usual.
 Since full annotated source is not available, I will be posting documentation for all components of Phoenix (besides a few POSIX utilities and libcraftos) on the website.
 Documentation for the syscalls, libsystem, startmgr, usermgr, pxboot, and some other general information is already posted, and I will be expanding this to include the kernel API in the near future.